Mercerenies/latitude/spec/ii_standard_library/method.md

 the new object as well.
 This is primarily of internal importance, as `closure` must always exist on the evaluating object being called directly and not on a parent object.

+### `Method shield.`

+Returns a non-evaluating `Proc` which has the same code as `self`.
+Note carefully that proc objects are always called on themselves, so methods which use `self` will behave strangely when shielded.